versluis/2013-Header-Ad/readme.txt

 == Screenshots ==

-1. see your ad displayed on the P2 front page
+1. see your ad displayed on the TwentyThirteen front page
-1. the Admin Interface let's you paste HTML code quickly and easily (under Appearance - P2 Header ad)
+1. the Admin Interface let's you paste HTML code quickly and easily (under Appearance - 2013 Header ad)

 == Changelog ==